scoobybejesus/cryptools/README.md

 * record income for incoming transactions and expenses for outgoing transactions
 * print/export the results as CSV and TXT files

 *The tracking isn't pooled by `ticker`.
-Rather, it's tracked at the wallet level.
+Rather, it's tracked at the account/wallet level.

 ---